 Prepare in advance for health events you know will take place.
 If you are planning to become pregnant within the year, take out prenatal care coverage.
 A thorough policy that takes care of pre-natal consultations and all pregnancy scans can help ensure a healthy pregnancy.
 Change your diet and eating habits, accordingly.

 Know the waiting times before coverage kicks in.
 How soon and often can newborns receive health checks and vaccinations?
 A delayed vaccination can put your child at risk, especially if you are spending a lot of time in hospital environments.

 Insurance Checklist #4: Anticipate Medical Expenses

 Does every member of your family have high blood pressure?
 Do you measure high but not yet in dangerous territory?
 High blood pressure medication may be a future expense.
-Hopefully, through healthy low stress living and medication classes, you can beat your family odds.
+Hopefully, through healthy low-stress living and meditation classes, you can beat your family odds.
 But if you do see high blood pressure treatment as an option on your insurance plan, you may want to opt in.
 Are the drugs you require available as generic drugs?
 Could you lower your insurance costs by switching to generic versions?
-What is the likelihood you will need long term care?
+What is the likelihood you will need long-term care?

 Insurance Checklist #4: Choosing Doctors and Health Service Providers